ryanmio/DecodeMe-/README.md

 ## Chat Interface Module
 The `ChatWithScript.js` component and related cloud function `chatWithScript` operates by receiving user inputs and environmental contexts via HTTP requests, which it processes to understand the user's current state, needs, and progression within the game.
 The architecture of this module facilitates a continuous perception-action cycle, wherein the AI agent assimilates inputs from the user—ranging from queries to commands—and responds with customized feedback tailored to enhance the user's comprehension and proficiency.
 By implementing as a reusable React component, the game can simulate a persistent agent that interacts with the user across different stages of the game, despite the underlying mechanism being a constellation of cloud functions that process and act on environmental data.
+This reusable component design also allows for contextually relevant conversation starters to be dynamically passed to the chat module.

 ## Modular Context Elements
 The chat interface is designed to allow users to add various context elements to enhance the conversation with the AI agent.
 Initially, the system supports adding code snippets as context elements, which in turn, the chat agent utilizes to generate responses that consider all added context elements.
 Other context elements will include past game questions, past chat logs, and personalized user notes called 'memories'.